-Fig. 19 AIR CLEANER
+Fig. 23 AIR CLEANER

-6.2.2 CHANGING ENGINE OIL
+6.2.2 CHANGING ENGINE OIL AND FILTER

 - 1. Review the Operator's Manual for the engine. - 2.
 Place all controls in neutral, stop engine and remove ignition key and place in pocket before maintaining. - 3.
 Allow the engine to cool before changing the oil.
 Hot oil can cause burns if it contacts exposed skin.
 It is best to change oil while the engine is warm to keep the contaminants in suspension. - 4.
 Place a pan under the drain plug. - 5.
 Remove the drain plug and allow the oil to drain for 10 minutes. - 6.
 Install and tighten the drain plug. - 7.
 Dispose of the used oil in an approved container. - 8.
-Fill the crankcase with the specified oil. - 9.
-Run the engine for 1-2 minutes and check for oil leaks. - 10.
-If leaks are found around the drain plug, tighten slightly. - 11.
+Remove engine oil filter. - 9.
+Apply a light coat of oil to the O ring and install the replacement filter.
+Snug up by hand and then tighten 1/2 turn. - 10.
+Fill the crankcase with the specified oil. - 11.
+Run the engine for 1-2 minutes and check for oil leaks. - 12.
+If leaks are found around the drain plug or filter, tighten slightly.
+Repeat step 9. - 13.
 Check engine oil level.
 Top up as required.